hashicorp/terraform-provider-azurestack/website/docs/r/network_security_group.html.markdown

 ---
-layout: "azurerm"
+layout: "azurestack"
-page_title: "Azure Resource Manager: azurerm_network_security_group"
+page_title: "Azure Resource Manager: azurestack_network_security_group"
-sidebar_current: "docs-azurerm-resource-network-security-group"
+sidebar_current: "docs-azurestack-resource-network-security-group"
 description: |-
   Manages a network security group that contains a list of network security rules.
 Network security groups enable inbound or outbound traffic to be enabled or denied.

 ---

-# azurerm_network_security_group
+# azurestack_network_security_group

 Manages a network security group that contains a list of network security rules.
 Network security groups enable inbound or outbound traffic to be enabled or denied.